MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-invoice-jobs.md

 > [!NOTE]
 > If you select **Billable** in the **Job Line Type** field on the purchase documents for job-related purchases, then job planning lines that are ready to be invoiced to the customer are created.
 For more information, see [Manage Project Supplies](projects-how-manage-project-supplies.md).

+You can also invoice a company that is not the end customer.
+Sometimes the party that a project is for is different from the party that is paying the bill.
+On the **Jobs** page, you can specify the customer who will benefit from the project in the **Sell-to** fields, and the party to invoice in the **Bill-to** fields.

 ## <a name="to-create-multiple-job-sales-invoices"></a>To create multiple job sales invoices
 You can create an invoice for a job or for one or more job tasks for a customer when either the work to be invoiced is complete or the date for invoicing based on an invoicing schedule has been reached.